An early-stage business incubator for veteran-

 Can I be employed at my day job and still participate in Veterans in Residence?

-What happens after the six months are done?
+What happens after the 16 weeks are done?

 - Apply to become a Veterans in Residence alumni captain.
 Alumni captains provide support for subsequent cohorts, drawing on their own experience as an entrepreneur and program participant.